 Remember, a fraud alert is a federal right for victims of identity theft, and it allows creditors to get your report information as long as they take steps to verify your identity.
 Last of all, there's no cost to you to activate one.

 To place an initial fraud alert, contact one of the three credit bureaus and let them know you believe you're a victim of identity theft.
-Confirm that the bureau you speak to will share the alert with the other two (it's the law that they do), and know that the initial alert will be active for 90 days, and you can renew it.
+You can place an initial fraud alert with Experian by navigating to the fraud center and following instructions on the page.

 How to Place an Extended Fraud Alert

-For an extended fraud alert, you'll need to file an identity theft report with law enforcement and contact each of the three credit bureaus with your request.
-You'll likely need to fill out a request form and include a copy of the identity theft report you filed with law enforcement.
+For an extended fraud alert, you'll need to file an identity theft report with law enforcement and provide this documentation along with your extended fraud alert request.
 Extended fraud alerts last for seven years, and companies also have to remove you from their marketing lists for prescreened credit offers for five years unless you request otherwise.

 How to Create an Identity Theft Report